Custom MIM Material Development Starts with Feasibility Review Before Tooling

 Before recommending custom development, we compare the request against standard stainless steels, low alloy steels, soft magnetic materials, special alloys, and relevant post-treatment options.

-If standard routes are not suitable, we review whether a powder or feedstock route is practical for molding, debinding, sintering, dimensional control, and final property validation.
+If standard routes are not suitable, we discuss powder and feedstock requirements with a specialist supplier.
+The supplier prepares the powder-binder formulation and pelletized feedstock; XTMIM then reviews whether the supplied material is practical for molding, debinding, sintering, dimensional control, and final property validation.

 Recommend a Standard, Modified, or Custom Route

-The final recommendation may be a standard material, a modified route using heat treatment or surface finishing, an established special alloy, or a custom feedstock review.
-If the custom route is not commercially reasonable, we will explain the limitation clearly.
+The final recommendation may be a standard material, a modified route using heat treatment or surface finishing, an established special alloy, or a supplier-supported custom material development route.
+If the custom route is not technically or commercially reasonable, we will explain the limitation clearly.

 Possible Review Outcomes